collinwebb/upb-alexa-interface/README.md

 ```
 All lines with a scene have 3 entries: the number 2, the hex id of the scene, and a pronounceable name.
 All lines associated with a room have more than 3 entries: the first is the number 3, the second is the hex id for the switch/light, the third from the last is the room name, and the second from the last is switch/light name.

+I have also temprorarily hard coded switchID 3 as non-dimmable.
+I will make this more flexible at some point.
+Edit as needed to work with your own selection of dimmable and non-dimmable switches.